nezamio/firebase-chat-ready-api/README.md

 $ npm test
 ```
 ---
+## Roadmap
+Check out our [roadmap](https://github.com/nezamio/firebase-chat-ready-api/projects/1) to get informed by the latest feature released and the upcoming ones.
+You can also give us insights and vote for a specific feature.
+And your are more than welcome to contribute.

+---
 >Note: You probably  should change the rules of the firbase to linked correctly

 **👀 see `examples.js`**